evil-in/pokemon_analysis/README.md

 >
 ### Techniques used:
 * Cluster Analysis
-Using K-means clustering technique to group similar pokemon based on their charcteristics.
+Using K-means clustering technique to group similar pokemon based on their characteristics.

 * Logistic Regression Model
 To classification algorithm to predict if a pokemon is legendary or not.